Subscribe to updates

 VJ's Off Licence Application

 The primary item scheduled for discussion was the application for a new premises licence for VJ's Off Licence, located at 256 London Road, CR4 3HD.
 The premises is described as a shop selling stationery, mobile repairs, and household goods, with the applicant proposing to sell alcohol for off-site consumption.
-The proposed hours for alcohol sales were from 09:00 to 22:30, Monday to Sunday.

 The application was to be considered in light of Merton's Statement of Licensing Policy, particularly section 10 concerning Special Policy Areas.
 The premises falls within the Mitcham Cumulative Impact Zone (CIZ), an area identified as experiencing significant issues related to alcohol-related crime, disorder, and anti-social behaviour.

-The applicant, Mr Vijaykumar Patel, had engaged in correspondence with the police prior to the meeting, proposing various measures to mitigate concerns.
-These included a commitment to a specialist business model focusing on premium food products and curated wines, rather than stocking high-strength or cheap alcohol products typically associated with street drinking.
-Mr Patel also offered to formalise conditions such as ABV restrictions, no sales of single units or miniatures, strict Challenge 25 protocols, and CCTV with 31-day retention.
-He also indicated a willingness to discuss reduced opening hours and had formally joined the London Mayor's Women's Night Safety Charter.
+The applicant, Vijaykumar Patel, had engaged in correspondence with the police prior to the hearing, proposing various measures to address concerns.
+These included a commitment to a specialist business model focusing on premium food products and curated wines, rather than products typically associated with street drinking.
+Mr Patel also offered conditions such as an ABV restriction on certain products, no sales of single units or miniatures, and adherence to Challenge 25

 Attendees